sebapersson/PEtab.jl/docs/src/define_problem/pre_equilibration.md

 ## Additional pre-equilibration configurations

 In the example above, all measurements share the same pre-equilibration condition.
-PEtab.jl also supports more flexible setups:
+PEtab.jl also supports:

-- **Different pre-equilibration conditions**: Define multiple pre-equilibration conditions with `PEtabCondition` and specify the appropriate id per row in `pre_eq_id`.
+- **Different pre-equilibration conditions**: For this, define multiple pre-equilibration conditions with `PEtabCondition` and specify the appropriate id in the `pre_eq_id` of the measurement table.
-- **No pre-equilibration for some measurements**: Leave `pre_eq_id` empty in the measurement table for measurements without pre-equilibration.
+- **No pre-equilibration for subset of measurements**: For this, leave `pre_eq_id` empty in the measurement table for measurements without pre-equilibration.